 |Martin Meyer, Mark Richardson||Whole brain functional imaging and network modeling in zebrafish models of epilepsy|

-On the ‘Choosing a programme’ page, please select ‘Research degrees’ and enter the keyword ‘neurodevelopmental’
+On the ‘Choosing a programme’ page, please enter the following programme name ‘Neurodevelopmental Disorders MRes’ and search.

 In your application, you will be asked to include: